Terry Allen (Real

 WKLO in Louisville,

 Kentucky.
-Left WTMA to do afternoons at WCSC as Scott Ashley.
+Departed WTMA to do afternoons at WCSC as Scott Ashley.
 Left

 Charleston to go to KITE in San Antonio.
 Later worked at Charleston's WKQB